baset-sarker/face-aware-gui/README.md

 # Getting started with Jetson Nano
 1. Gather necessary components: Jetson Nano Developer Kit, microSD card (32GB or more), compatible power supply, keyboard, mouse, HDMI-compatible display, and internet connection.

-2. Download the latest version of SD card flash tool BaenaEtcher from https://etcher.balena.io/
+2. Download the latest version of SD card flash tool BaenaEtcher from below link. https://etcher.balena.io/

 3. Download the Jetson Nano Developer Kit SD Card Image, and note where it was saved on the computer.